Cray-HPE/docs-csm/operations/network/management_network/aruba/domain_name.md

 ## Expected Results

-1. You can configure the domain name
+1. Administrators can configure the domain name
 1. The output of all show commands is correct

 [Back to Index](../index.md)